eth-brownie/brownie/docs/api-project.rst

     * ``version``: Package version
     * ``uri``: IPFS uri of the package

-    Returns the ``TransactionReceipt`` of the registry call to release the package.
+    Returns the :func:`TransactionReceipt <brownie.network.transaction.TransactionReceipt>` of the registry call to release the package.

 ``brownie.project.scripts``
 ===========================